Nordguard

 Nordguard is an American graphic novel trilogy created by Tess Garman and Teagan Gavet and published by Sofawolf Press, starring anthropomorphic animal characters.

 The first Issue, Across Thin Ice, was released in 2011.
-As of 2015, a second issue named Under Dark Skies is still in progress, according to the official website.
-The graphic novel has an official tabletop game, Nordguard: The Card Game.
+As of 2015, a second issue Under Dark Skies was thought to be in development, however the official website no longer exists, which means that the continuation of the series is extremely unlikely.
+The series has an official tabletop game, Nordguard: The Card Game.

 Plot

 The adventure story takes place in an early 20th century alternate North America, in a desolate Arctic frontier known as the Northern Territory.
 It is a world inhabited by anthropomorphic animals instead of humans.
 The plot focuses on a sled dog team, led by a Border Collie named Pi, of the Nordguard Elite, which is a search and recovery organization responsible for cutting trails, carrying the mail, and rescuing lost travelers.

 Characters

 Pi

 The lead sled dog of her team, Pi is only her nickname, her real name is thus far unknown.
 Pi is extremely ambitious, courageous, and clever, and is a natural born leader well respected by everyone on her team, especially London, who may have a crush on her.
 She was born and raised down south in the farming country of the Midwest, and her father was a reputed lawman of the West, who, after retiring, taught her to shoot.
 Her ambitious nature eventually led her to the last unconquered frontier of the North, where she seems right at home.